RHSB-2024-002 - OpenPrinting cups-filters

 Technical details and background

-To be successfully attacked, the victim must have the cups-browsed service running, which scans for available printers.
+To achieve a successful attack, the victim must have the cups-browsed service running, which scans for available printers.
 This allows an attacker to automatically add a temporary printer definition from a malicious IPP server.
 At this point, the malicious IPP server can send arbitrary code back to the victim as a part of the printer definition which, when triggered, will execute as the unprivileged ‘lp’ user.
 The victim must attempt to print from the malicious device to execute the provided code.

 CVE-2024-47176 cups-browsed